rChimisso/2WSI-RL/README.md

 The [runner.py](utils/runner.py) module handles training and running several agents in batch.
 After the end of all specified runs, an agent will plot and save its graphs.
 At the end of all training/running the `Runner` instance will plot and save using a `MultiPlotter`.
 After each training run the agents will save their trained model that can be later used to evaluate the result of the training.

+Under [2way-single-intersection](2way-single-intersection) there are all nets and routes used to configure a TrafficEnvironment.
+The structure of such files is the standard SUMO structure and as such the other nets and routes provided as examples by Sumo-RL can be freely used as well as custom files following the same structure.

 <br/>
 <br/>